zaidnaseer/AlgoVisualizer/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss potential improvements.

 ## Contact
-For any inquiries, please reach out to Sandeep Vashishtha.
+For any inquiries, please reach out to Rhythm Pahwa and Sandeep Vashishtha.

 ```bash
 Feel free to modify any section as per your preferences!